sensibleclown/sensibleclown.github.io/_posts/2023-01-21-soc-diary-day-0.md

 title: SOC Diary - Day 0
 date: 2023-01-21 08:00:00 +/-TTTT
 categories: [security]
-tags: [soc, soc-diary] # TAG names should always be lowercase
+tags: [soc] # TAG names should always be lowercase
 ---

 From now on I’m going to start writing a series of articles about SOC development and operation as part of my daily routine.
 I will focus on topics such as threat intelligence, incident response, security automation, and security operations best practices.
 I will also provide case studies and examples of how to apply these topics in real-world scenarios.